-Many women seek support and information from their GP or from other community based agencies that provide counselling.
-Because domestic violence is a complex issue it is recommended that you seek support from a specialist domestic violence agency such as the Domestic Violence Prevention Centre GC Inc. by phoning 5532 9000 or ask to be referred to our service.
+Many women seek support and information from their GP or from other community-based agencies that provide counselling.
+Because domestic violence is a complex issue, it is recommended that you seek support from a specialist domestic violence service.
+The numbers for local Mackay and Region Services can be found in Section 4 of this booklet.